 Extra-galactic Variable Stars

 A large number of variable stars in galaxies other than the Milky Way can usefully be observed by amateur astronomers.
-These are the objects on my observing program.
+These are the objects I have observed.

 Historically, some star-like objects of varying brightness were catalogued as variable stars.
 BL Lac is a famous example; others include AP Lib and W Com.
 They were subsequently found not to be stars at all but the nuclei of galaxies.
 The optically varying component of the light from the nucleus comes from a relativistic jet of particles being expelled from the vicinity of a supermassive black hole.
 BL Lac is now catalogued as a blazar, as is Markarian 421 which appears below.
 Quasars form another species in the AGN (active galactic nuclei) zoo, of which 3C 271 is the brightest and best known.